Make a Pledge to Participate

 HOW IT WORKS:

-YOU COMMIT to participating either in your own yard or with a neigbor or village business.
+YOU COMMIT to participating either in your own yard or with a neighbor or village business.
 Through volunteer leadership and community engagement, we #GrowGrandRidge together.

 YOU EVALUATE enhancement goals across seven levels of self-assessment: community vitality, flowers, landscaped areas, urban forestry, environmental efforts, celebrating heritage, and overall impression.